Breath4Life/controller/README.md

 Several real times tasks are spawned in the main function.
 They are listed by descending order of priority:

 1. `MotorControlTask`: control the motor.
-1. `UserInterfaceTask`: handle the peripherals related to the user interface (buttons, LEDs, ...), except the LCD screen.
+1. `MainTask`: handle the peripherals related to the user interface (buttons, LEDs, ...), except the LCD screen, the global state of the system, and the alarms.
 1. `LCDDisplayTask`: handle the display of the LCD screen.
-1. `AlarmsTask`: handle the different alarms.
+1. `AlarmsTask`: handle the buzzer.
-1. `LEDTask`: blink a simple LED.
+1. `AnalogReadTask`: read the analog sensors

 ### Technical note